Diversey (NASDAQ:DSEY) & Ocean Bio-Chem (NASDAQ:OBCI) Critical Contrast

 |N/A

 93.8% of Diversey shares are owned by institutional investors.
 Comparatively, 9.5% of Ocean Bio-Chem shares are owned by institutional investors.
-62.0% of Ocean Bio-Chem shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+61.6% of Ocean Bio-Chem shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares Diversey and Ocean Bio-Chem’s revenue, earnings per share and valuation.
+This table compares Diversey and Ocean Bio-Chem’s gross revenue, earnings per share and valuation.

 |Gross Revenue